wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/power-platform-architecture/includes/4-data.md

 - **Simple to manage** - Metadata and data are stored in the cloud.
 You don't have to be concerned about the details of how they're stored.
 - **Simple to secure** - Data is stored in a way that users can see it only if you grant them access.
 Role-based security allows you to control access to tables for different users within your organization.
-- **Access your data** – Data from your Power Platform applications is also stored within Dataverse, allowing you to quickly build apps that use your data.
+- **Access your data** – Data from your Microsoft Power Platform applications is also stored within Dataverse, allowing you to quickly build apps that use your data.
 - **Rich metadata** - Data types and relationships are used directly within Power Apps.
 - **Logic and validation** - Define calculated columns, business rules, workflows, and business process flows to ensure data quality and drive business processes.
 - **Productivity tools** - Tables are available within the add-ins for Microsoft Excel to increase productivity and ensure data accessibility.